 Try not to follow traditions when planning your wedding as it may result in you spending more than you need to.
 Cut out the things that you really aren't enthusiastic about and don't feel pressured to do what everyone else is doing.
 Weddings should be a day to remember, but they shouldn't leave you beginning your married life in significant amounts of unmanageable debt.
 If you do borrow then borrow responsibly.
 For more information on how we lend responsibly, see here.

 Are you a wedding planner, bride or bride to be?
 How did you have your wedding without the costs?
 Share some of your wedding saving secrets with us on our social media pages.
 Don't forget to share and save a couple tons of money!
-For more info see this great infographic.
+For more info see this great video.

 Whilst you are here why not check out our reviews.